-What is a DAG according to Graph Theory ?
+What is a DAG in graph theory?

 DAG stands for Directed Acyclic Graph.

-What does a DAG mean to Apache Spark ?
+What DAG means in Apache Spark execution

 Execution Plan of Apache Spark